Prince (musician): 1980–1983: Dirty Mind, Controversy, and 1999

-In 1980, Prince released the album Dirty Mind, which contained sexually explicit material, including the title song "Head", and the song "Sister", and was described by Stephen Thomas Erlewine as a "stunning, audacious amalgam of funk, new wave, R&B, and pop, fueled by grinningly salacious sex and the desire to shock".
-Recorded in Prince's studio, this album was certified gold, with the single "Uptown" reaching No. 5 on the Billboard Dance chart and No. 5 on the Hot Soul Singles chart.
+In October 1980, Prince released the album Dirty Mind, which contained sexually explicit material, including the songs "Head" and "Sister", and was described by Stephen Thomas Erlewine as a "stunning, audacious amalgam of funk, new wave, R&B, and pop, fueled by grinningly salacious sex and the desire to shock".
+Recorded in Prince's studio, the album was certified gold, with the single "Uptown" reaching number five on the Billboard Dance chart and number five on the Hot Soul Singles chart.
 Prince was also the opening act for Rick James' 1980 Fire It Up tour.
 In February 1981, Prince made his first appearance on Saturday Night Live, performing "Partyup".
 In October 1981, Prince released the album Controversy.
-He played several dates in support of it, as the first of three opening acts for the Rolling Stones, on their US tour.
+He played several dates in support of it, as the first of three opening acts for the Rolling Stones, on their United States tour.
 In Los Angeles, Prince, who appeared in a trench coat and black bikini briefs, was forced off the stage after just three songs by audience members throwing trash at him.
 The songs on Controversy were published by Controversy Music – ASCAP, a practice he continued until the Emancipation album in 1996.
-Controversy also marked the introduction of Prince's use of abbreviated spelling, such as writing the words "you" as "U", "to" as "2", and "for" as "4"; by 2002, MTV News noted that "now all of his titles, liner notes, and Web postings are written in his own shorthand spelling, as seen on 1999's Rave Un2 the Joy Fantastic, which featured 'Hot Wit U.
+Controversy also marked the introduction of Prince's use of sensational spelling, such as writing the words "you" as "U", "to" as "2", and "for" as "4".
+By 2002, MTV News noted that "now all of his titles, liner notes, and Web postings are written in his own shorthand spelling, as seen on 1999's Rave Un2 the Joy Fantastic, which featured 'Hot Wit U.